gilesdring/gilesdring.com/projects/hebden-rising.md

 type: page
 published: true
 meta: {}
+description: |
+  My town suffered two serious floods in the summer of 2012.
+I created a website to help connect the community of shoppers and shopkeepers.
 ---
 My town suffered two serious floods in the summer of 2012.
 I created
 <a target="_blank" href="http://hebdenrising.appspot.com">a website</a>